Citi Benefits Handbook

 Enrolling During the Annual Enrollment Period

-2. Commissions paid from January 1 – December 31 in the year prior to enrollment to capture an entire year of commissions paid; commissions paid from January 1 – December 31, 2019, will be used for the 2021 Annual Enrollment calculation;
+2. Commissions paid from January 1 – December 31 in the year prior to enrollment to capture an entire year of commissions paid; commissions paid from January 1 – December 31, 2021, will be used for the 2023 Annual Enrollment calculations;

 4. Annual discretionary incentive/retention award package dated in the year of enrollment includes, as applicable, cash bonus, Capital Accumulation Program (CAP) Award and Deferred Cash Award.
-Annual discretionary incentive/retention award packages dated January/February 2020 will be used for the 2021 Annual Enrollment calculation; and
+Annual discretionary incentive/retention award packages dated January/February 2022 will be used for the 2023 Annual Enrollment calculations; and

 If You Are Enrolling as a New Hire or Newly Eligible Employee